School Counseling

 • Students will apply to their targeted schools using the formal pathway process as outlined in class.
 Parents are encouraged to actively participate.
 The senior parent night in early fall semester will outline the critical steps students in the process.

-• After October 1st, students will complete the application for Florida Financial Aid (including Bright Futures).
-Families should complete the FAFSA as well after October 1st so students will be considered for aid at the schools they are applying to.
+• Students will complete the application for Florida Financial Aid (Bright Futures).
+Families should complete the FAFSA as well so students will be considered for aid at the schools they are applying to.

 • The largest sources of funding for college is from the universities themselves, Bright Futures (for Florida colleges and universities), and from the federal government (FAFSA).
 Students should work on scholarship applications for their schools as needed and apply to smaller scholarships through scholarship searches in College Board’s Big Future and sites such as Fastweb and Cappex.
 Local and national scholarship opportunities will be posted in Canvas throughout the year.